 Tamana S.H.
-Djuya , born in 1984, is a contemporary visual artist who lives and works in Vancouver, Canada.
+Djuya , born in 1984, is a multidisciplinary visual artist who lives and works in Vancouver, Canada.

 My artwork depicts a critical view of socio-political and cultural issues as well as interpersonal themes.
-I draw together different thoughts that come to my mind, to create artworks that invite a rethinking of how we see things.
-Regularly, I try to deploy ironic humour associated with absurdity in my artworks.
-The idea behind my work is to entertain but also to create a ‘space’ that provides an opportunity for exchanging ideas and making connections between old and new, in order to open up possibilities for dialogue.
+The idea behind my work is to entertain but also to create a ‘space’ that provides an opportunity for exchanging ideas and making connections between old and new, and a rethinking how different cultural centres perceive things, in order to open up possibilities for dialog.

 Art remains a strong contender of how we share thoughts and ideas and remains an unpredictable source of imagination.

 Current and upcoming

 2020 Port Moody Art Centre - Port Moody, Canada (cancelled due to COVID-19)

 2020 Silk Purse Art Centre "West Vancouver Community Arts Council" - "Transformation" Virtual Art Exhibition - West Vancouver

 2020 Silk Purse Art Centre "West Vancouver Community Arts Council" -"Art Unlocked" Virtual Art Exhibition - West Vancouver

 2020 Silk Purse Art Centre "West Vancouver Community Arts Council"- Distant Together Virtual Art Exhibition - West Vancouver